Waterco Heat Pumps

 • Gas heaters can easily maintain any desired temperature regardless of the weather.

-• Heat pumps may not heat up the swimming pool as fast as gas heaters, but are more energy efficient.
+• Heat pumps may not heat the swimming pool as fast as gas heaters but are more energy efficient.

-• Heat pumps require a small amount of electricity; its heat energy source is extracted from the ambient air.
+• Heat pumps require a small amount of electricity; their heat energy source is extracted from the ambient air.

 Please call us on (02) 9970 5115 for more information on Waterco Heat Pumps.